Menu Close

 Communications Associate

 Cecilia Pessoa Gingerich joined BIOS CTCC in April 2020.
-She graduated from Amherst College with a bachelor’s degree in geology.
-Cecilia previously worked in healthcare journalism, reporting on research results and regulatory decisions, and in nonprofit communications.
+She graduated from Amherst College with a BA in geology.
+Cecilia previously worked in healthcare journalism—reporting on research results and regulatory decisions—and in nonprofit communications.
 Her experience includes writing and editing, managing websites and social media accounts, tracking communications-related metrics, video editing, and creating written and visual content for a variety of channels.
 Cecilia supports BIOS CTCC projects by providing communications services for the internal needs of multisite clinical trial teams as well as for participant recruitment and retention efforts.

 Shaquetta Phillips